 You are self-employed when you perform work for others (e.g. provide a service) under a contract for service.

 As a self-employed with your own business, you work for yourself and you are in the position to realise a business profit or loss.
-Your income is derived from the buying and selling of goods, or from providing professional or personal services.
+Your income is derived from the buying and selling of goods, or from the provision of professional or personal services.

 Partners who are registered with the Accounting and Corporate Regulatory Authority (ACRA) are generally regarded as self-employed persons.